 Professor Candace Burton co-chaired the summit, spoke on a panel entitled “Specific Determinants and Women’s Health in OC,” and moderated the panel “Social Determinants of Health Policy and Practice.”

 The OCWHP Project Coordinator, Sydney Minchin, said, “It was obvious from being in the room that providers in Orange County are passionate about these issues and are concerned about how social issues like immigration, poverty, violence, and housing instability are impacting our communities in Orange County.
-Addressing these issues is a critical for advancing the health of women in Orange County.”
+Addressing these issues is critical for advancing the health of women in Orange County.”

 The OCWHP hopes to continue to motivate health care providers to get involved in task forces and advocacy work.
 For more information or to get involved with the OCWHP, please visit www.ocwomenshealth.org or contact Sydney Minchin, OCWHP Project Coordinator, at email@example.com.